chaim0m/react-topnav-recursive-dropdown/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Configure Menus

-You can use this component by creating a config JSON file as an array (see example) and replacing src/config.json with your own file.
+You can use this component by creating a config JSON file as an array with a list of your menus, nested as needed (see current file for example) and replacing src/config.json with your own file.

 ## Available Scripts